open-risk/equinox/docs/source/description.rst

 The Equinox platform at a glance
 ============================================

 **Equinox** is a Python / Django powered *Sustainable Portfolio Management* platform.
-It allows the collection and reporting of information relating to sustainable finance and more broadly any portfolio of financial contracts or instruments that has material sustainability related characteristics
+It allows the collection and reporting of information relating to sustainable finance and more broadly any portfolio of assets, financial contracts and related instruments that has material sustainability related characteristics

-This documentation focuses on technical (software, installation, devops) characteristics of the equinox platform.
+This documentation focuses on the technical (software, installation, devops) characteristics of the equinox platform.
 Documentation of the user perspective (Functionality, workflows etc is provided `here <https://www.openriskmanagement.com/documentation/equinox>`_

 Architecture
 -------------

 - Equinox is built as a Web application platform adhering to REST principles.
 It makes heavy use of Django's admin functionalities and adds a number specialized apps that enable various portfolio management workflows.
-- At the core of equinox are a number of sustainability and portfolio management related **data models** that capture (allow the persistence storage) of information.
+- At the core of Equinox are a number of sustainability and portfolio management related **data models** that capture (allow the persistence storage) of information.
 This information concerns the various different entities and concepts involved in Sustainable Finance and in particular *Sustainable Portfolio Management*.
-The equinox data models follow a logical pattern that is independent of any of the reference sustainability standards that are being implemented.
-The conceptual framework underpinning the data model is documented in a number of `Open Risk White Papers <https://www.openriskmanagement.com/open-risk-white-papers/>`_.
+- The Equinox data models follow a logical pattern that is independent of any of the reference sustainability standards that are being implemented.
+- The conceptual framework underpinning the data model is documented in a number of `Open Risk White Papers <https://www.openriskmanagement.com/open-risk-white-papers/>`_.
 - The platform functionality is delivered via a number of **apps**.
 Each one of those apps process user inputs and portfolio data and delivers the required analyses and reports.
 They are documented individually in respective chapters.

 Data Layers
 ---------------

-The equinox data layer can be segmented into several major categories:
+The Equinox data layer can be segmented into several major categories:
-- The *Physical Data Layer* that holds information about physical aspects of assets, activities etc. This concerns mostly information typically external to the portfolio manager.
+- The *Physical Data Layer* that holds information about physical aspects of assets, activities etc. This concerns mostly information that is external to the portfolio manager.
 - The *Socioeconomic Data Layer* that holds information about economic agents and their economic and financial profiles.
-This too concerns information external to the portfolio manager.
+This too concerns information mostly external to the portfolio manager.
 - The *Portfolio Management Layer* that overlays internal portfolio management information about sustainability scenarios, portfolio constraints, limits and targets etc.

-Lets look at those layers in some more detail.
+Let us look at those layers in some more detail.
 Each one is implemented as as set of specialized data models, with corresponding database schema.

 Physical Data Layer
 ~~~~~~~~~~~~~~~~~~~~
-- *Assets* such as real estate, factories etc. are the core physical objects documented.
-They have attributable environmental impact (for example GHG emissions)
+- *Assets* such as real estate, data centers, factories etc. are the core physical objects documented.
+They have attributable environmental impact (for example GHG emissions, Water Usage etc.)
 - An *EmissionsSource* is a discrete, defined GHG emissions source linked to an asset.
 It will typically be modeled quantitatively as the product of an activity (e.g. production volume of some good or service) and an emissions factor.
 Sources come in large numbers of different types, depending on the application context.

 Socioeconomic Data Layer
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-- A *Project Company* is a Legal Entity that finances a Project.
+- A *Project Company* is a Legal Entity that owns or finances a Project.
 It is the main abstraction to represent businesses or other entities that the portfolio manager maintains economic relationships with (provides financing, is trading in good or services etc).
 - A *Borrower* is a Legal Counterparty to a Loan contract (may be natural person or corporate entity)'.
 - A *Loan* is a borrowing made by a Project Company'.
 - *Contractors* are Entities that are involved in delivering (under contract) goods or services to the Project Company'.
-- *Operators* are Entities that are involved in operating (under contract) some aspect of the Project Company'.
+- *Operators* are Entities that are involved in operating (under contract) some aspect of the Project Company or the Asset'.
 - *Sponsors* are Entities that are involved in commissioning, guaranteeing or providing equity (and related financial instruments) to the Project Company'
 - *Stakeholders* are other entities that are impacted and have a relation with the Project Company without belonging to any of the explicit categories.
 - *Revenue* focuses specifically on the business model of a Project Company.